-The New York City metropolitan area's price inflation of 1.4% was slightly higher than the national average of 1.3% in the first quarter of 2014.
-Prices of energy products contributed to the rise in consumer prices, as the Consumer Price Index exclusive of energy products increased by 1.4% in the New York-New Jersey-Long Island area, less than inflation based on the more inclusive CPI measure.
-Gasoline spot prices for New York Harbor conventional gasoline, however, fell by 6.8%, -- from an average price of \$2.940 to an average of \$2.740 per gallon between the first quarters of 2013 and 2014; however, in spite of the quarterly decline in the price of gasoline, the price in December remained somewhat elevated in comparison with recent prices, 9% higher than the average price over the past five years.
+The New York City metropolitan area's price inflation of 1.7% was lower than the national average of 2.1% in the second quarter of 2014.
+Prices of energy products contributed to the rise in consumer prices, as the Consumer Price Index ("CPI") exclusive of energy products increased by 1.6% in the New York-New Jersey-Long Island area, less than inflation based on the more inclusive CPI measure.
+Consistent with the rise in overall energy prices, spot prices for New York Harbor conventional gasoline rose by 5.4% from an average price of \$2.729 to an average of \$2.885 per gallon between the second quarters of 2013 and 2014.
+Moreover, the price in December remained somewhat elevated in comparison with recent prices, 11% higher than the average price over the past five years.

-In March 2014, the Federal Reserve Bank (the "Bank") announced that its Open Market Committee would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
+In June 2014, the Federal Reserve Bank (the "Bank") announced that its Open Market Committee would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
 The Federal Funds rate has remained in this range since late 2008, as financial and housing market crises deepened.
-In fact, the Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn.
-Since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
-Noting the slowdown in economic activity in the first quarter of 2014, and with inflation running below the Committee's long-term objective of 2%, the Federal Open Market Committee elected in March to maintain an accommodative stance by continuing to target a Federal Funds rate in the range of 0% to 0.25%.
-At the same time, the Committee decided to continue its asset purchase program to exert downward pressure on interest rates to foster amenable financial conditions and to support mortgage markets; nevertheless, in acknowledgment of the economy's cumulative progress towards maximum employment, the rate of purchases of mortgage-backed securities will be slowed from \$30 billion per month to \$25 billion per month; and the rate of Treasury securities will be reduced to \$30 billion per month from \$35 billion.
+In fact, the Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn: since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
+Confronting stubbornly high unemployment rates with no scope to reduce further the Federal Funds rate, in March 2009 the Federal Reserve Bank began a program of large scale purchases of government guaranteed assets.
+The objective of the program, which was expanded in November 2010, was to raise the price of long-term securities, thereby lowering interest rates in order to stimulate investment in the economy.

+In spite of the rebound in economic activity in the second quarter of 2014, the Federal Open Market Committee elected in June to maintain an accommodative stance by continuing to target a Federal Funds rate in the range of 0% to 0.25%, especially in light of the observation of rather low inflation rates that, if persistent, are deemed to pose risks to economic performance.
+In addition to maintaining the Federal Funds rate, the Committee also continued its program of purchasing longer term assets to foster amenable financial conditions and to support mortgage markets.
+However, given the economy's cumulative progress towards maximum employment, the Committee reduced the pace of asset purchases at each of the four regularly scheduled meetings it held through June, and it has announced its intention to take measured steps to further taper rates of purchase, contingent upon continued economic improvement.